nf-core/eager/docs/usage.md

 [MEGAN6](https://software-ab.informatik.uni-tuebingen.de/download/megan6/welcome.html),
 you can find the `.rma6` files that is accepted by MEGAN under `metagenomic_classification/malt/`.
 The log file containing the information printed to screen while MALT is running can also be found in this directory.
-The

-As we ran the HOPS pipeline (primarily with the MaltExtract tool), we can look in `MaltExtract/results/` to find all the corresponding output files for the authentication validation of the metagenomic screening (against the taxa you specified in your `--maltextract_taxon_list`).
+As we ran the HOPS pipeline (primarily the MaltExtract tool), we can look in `MaltExtract/results/` to find all the corresponding output files for the authentication validation of the metagenomic screening (against the taxa you specified in your `--maltextract_taxon_list`).
 First you can check the `heatmap_overview_Wevid.pdf` summary PDF from HOPS (again you will need to